-When you interview your top three matches, let them know, “selling my house fast is my main objective for my home sale.”
+When you interview your top matches, let them know, “selling my house fast is my main objective for my home sale.”
 Then ask them questions on their experience selling homes fast like these:

 - What sets you apart from other agents when it comes to transaction speed?